Panteleimon/The-lidar-method-contribution-to-information-theory-and-a-UAV-concept-utilizing-it/README.md

 - .Rayleigh Scatter: The laser flexibly scatters from atoms or molecules, without differentiation of the wavelength of the scattered radiation.
 - .Mie Scatter: The laser radiation flexibly scatters from small particles, without differentiation of the wavelength of the scattered radiation.
-- .Raman Scatter: The laser radiation scatters untirely from the molecules, with displacement of the wavelength of the scattered radiation.
+- .Raman Scatter: The laser radiation scatters entirely from the molecules, with displacement of the wavelength of the scattered radiation.
 - .Scatter coordination: The frequency of the emitted laser radiation coincides with the frequency of a particular atom&#39;s energy transition, stimulated, and then scattersunroused,without offset in wavelength.
 - .Fluorescence: The frequency of the emitted laser radiation coincides with the frequency of a particular atom&#39;s energy transition, absorbed partially and then re-transmitted at a longer wavelength.
 - .Absorption : The beam of the laser radiation weakens due to convergence of the wavelength absorption band with such molecule